pathoplexus/loculus_deployments/README.md

 - staging
 - main

-All 3 deployments are persistent and connect to managed databases running on Amazon RDS.
+Production and staging deployments are persistent, connected to managed databases running on Amazon RDS.

+Main uses an ephemeral database that is set up fresh on every sync.

 The configuration is done in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy